hamzaouazzi/AppScalr-FrontEnd/README.md

 The AppScalr app builder includes a visual editor using drag and drop components to build the UI.

-AppScalr auto-generates the code for any components you drop in.
-You can visualize your mobile app in live preview.
+AppScalr auto-generates the code for any components you drop in and you can visualize your mobile app in live preview.